-Where a reexamination is pending at the time a second request for reexamination is to be decided, see \\MPEP\\ 2283.
+Where a reexamination is pending at the time a second >or subsequent< request for reexamination is to be decided, see MPEP § 2283.

-2241 Time for Deciding Request
+2241 Time for Deciding Request [R-12]

 The determination whether or not to reexamine must be made within three months following the filing date of a request.
 See 35 U.S.C.
 303(a) and 37 CFR 1.515(a).
 The examiner should pick up a request for decision about six weeks after the request was filed.
-The decision should be mailed within 21⁄2 months of the filing date of the request.
+The decision should be mailed within >ten weeks< of the filing date of the request.
 A determination to reexamine may be made at the initiative of the Commissioner at any time during the period of enforceability of a patent.
 See 35 U.S.C.
 303(a) and 37 CFR 1.520.

-2242 Criteria for Deciding Request [R-4] SUBSTANTIAL NEW QUESTION OF PATENTABILITY
+2242 Criteria for Deciding Request [R-14]

+SUBSTANTIAL NEW QUESTION OF PATENTABILITY

 The presence or absence of "a substantial new question of patentability" determines whether or not reexamination is ordered.
 The meaning and scope of the term "a substantial new question of patentability" is not defined in the statute and must be developed to some extent on a case-by-case basis.
-In making a determination whether or not "a substantial new question of patentability" is present the examiner must consider the materiality of the prior art patents and printed publications to the claims of the patent for which reexamination is requested.
-If the prior art patents and printed publications are material to the reexamination of at least one claim of the patent, then a substantial new question of patentability is present, unless it is clear to the examiner that the same question of patentability has already been decided by \( \bar{0}(1) \) a federal court or (2) by the Office either in the original examination b, the examination of a reissue patent, or an earlier concluded reexamination.
+If the prior art patents and printed publications >raise a substantial new question of patentability of at least one claim of the patent, then a substantial new question of patentability is present, unless it is clear to the examiner that the same question of patentability has already been decided by (1) a final holding of invalidity by a Federal court or (2) by the Office either in the original examination, the examination of a reissue patent, or an earlier concluded reexamination.
 The answer to the question of whether a "substantial new question of patentability" exists, and therefore whether reexamination may be had, is decided by the Commissioner, and, as 35 U.S.C.
-303 provides, that determination is final, i.e. not subject to appeal.
-See In re Etter, 225 USPQ 1 (Fed.
+303 provides, that determination is final, i.e., not subject to appeal.
+See In re Etter, 225 USPO 1 (Fed.
 Cir.
 1985).

-A prior art patent or printed publication is material to the examination of a claim of the patent where there is a substantial likelihood that a reasonable examiner would consider the prior art patent or printed publication important in deciding whether or not the claim is patentable.
-Thus, in making the determination on the request the examiner should consider the materiality of the prior art patents and/or printed publications and, if they are found to be material, should find "a substantial new question of patentability" unless the same question of patentability has already been decided as to the claim by a federal court or favorably by the Office.
+A prior art patent or printed publication >raises a substantial new question of patentability< where there is a substantial likelihood that a reasonable examiner would consider the prior art patent or printed publication important in deciding whether or not the claim is patentable.
+Thus, in making the determination on the request>,< the examiner should consider the prior art patents and/or printed publications and, if >there is a substantial likelihood that a reasonable examiner would consider them important<, should find "a substantial new question of patentability" unless the same question of patentability has already been decided as to the claim in a final holding of invalidity by a Federal court or favorably by the Office.
 For example, the same question of patentability may have already been decided by the Office where the examiner finds the additional prior art patents or printed publications are merely cumulative to similar prior art already fully considered by the Office in a previous examination of the claim.